This post may contain affiliate links. Please read my disclosure policy.

 Chondrus Crispus vs Genus Gracilaria

 - commonly grows in “cold water climates” like off the shores of Ireland, Great Britain, and Iceland.
+This is what is known as Irish Moss.

 - darker varying in colors from dark purple, red, green, or dark yellow.
 They look like “leaves” in a sense, very flat fan-like wide shape tops.
 (It kind of reminds me of how dulse seaweed looks).

 - It’s higher in nutrients, has a stronger flavor, and produces a darker gel.
+It’s superior to the Genus Gracilaria variety,

 - comes from “warm water climates” like South America, the Caribbean, and Africa.